lab596/civiform/Dev-guide-&-standards.md

 # Running a local server

-To build the container that runs the app, type `docker build -t uat .`  Running this takes ~3 minutes, but it bakes in most of the dependencies you will need to download, so if you make a significant change to the dependencies you may want to re-build.

 To run the application, run `bin/run-dev`, which uses `docker-compose` (see `docker-compose.yaml`).
 This enables java and javascript hot-reloading - when you modify most files, the server will recompile and restart.
 This is pretty time-consuming on first page load, but after that, it's not so bad.
 After this, you can access the server at localhost:9000.